ethanmoss/algolia-tam-assignment/questions/questions.md

 If reducing the size of your metadata is not feasible at the current time, I would be glad to work together to find a solution that will work for you.

-Please let me know if you have any further quetions or concerns.
+Please let me know if you have any further questions or concerns.

 Best,
 Ethan